python/devguide/patch.rst

 Mercurial allows for various workflows according to each person's or project's preference.
 We present here a very simple solution based on mq_ (*Mercurial Queues*).
-You are welcome to use any approach you like (including a svn-like approach of simply never saving any changes you make to your working copy and using ``hg diff`` to create a patch).
+You are welcome to use any approach you like (including a svn-like approach of simply using ``hg diff`` to create a patch based on uncommitted changes in your working copy).
 Usage of mq_ is merely a suggestion; it's a balance between being able to do everything needed while allowing for more powerful usage if desired in the future.